Donald Trump Lied About His Net Worth To Deutsche Bank, Inflating Assets By More Than $2 Billion: ‘NYT’ Report

 In 2005, Donald Trump submitted documents to Deutsche Bank in which he claimed a net worth of $3 billion, but his actual assets were worth far less, the bank itself determined, according to a blockbuster investigative report by The New York Times published on Monday.
 In fact, Trump’s net worth was only about $788 million at the time, the bank found.

-But Deutsche Bank loaned Trump a staggering $500 million anyway to build a 92-story skyscraper in Chicago, according to the Times report, after Trump “wooed” bank executives with flights on his personal private jet, and assured them that his daughter Ivanka would personally oversee the project a sign of the Trump “family’s commitment to its success.”
+But Deutsche Bank loaned Trump a staggering $500 million anyway to build a 92-story skyscraper in Chicago, according to the Times report, after Trump “wooed” bank executives with flights on his personal private jet and assured them that his daughter Ivanka would personally oversee the project a sign of the Trump “family’s commitment to its success.”

 The Chicago skyscraper alone was just one of several instances in which, The Times reported, Trump lied about the value of his assets in order to secure loans from the Germany-based, multinational bank.
 He was still engaged in the practice as late as 2014 when he sought a loan to purchase the NFL Buffalo Bills football franchise, a transaction that may have topped $1 billion, according to the Times report.